surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.32.4-dev3 =
+= 3.32.4-dev4 =

-(2016/06/07) Fixed extra semi-colon preventing the custom Open Graph description from being used as a fallback for other description meta tags.
+(2016/06/08) Fixed extra semi-colon preventing the custom Open Graph description from being used as a fallback.
+Several code changes to allow for additional origanization Schema markup.

 = 3.32.3-1 =